Alex1um/stupid_pcman/README.md

 Full game on a custom "engine" written with Pygame

 ---
-To run need to write file from "labs" directory
+To run need to input file from "labs" directory
 ---
 Map generator included.
 Run "lab_gen.py"
 ---